COISPA/RDBqc/RDBqc/README.md

-Quality checks on RDBFIS data formats
+RDBqc: Quality checks on RDBFIS data formats
 ================
+Walter Zupa
+2022-09-07

 RDBqc allows to carry out a set of *a priori* quality checks on detailed sampling data and on aggregated landing data, and *a posteriori* quality